-FIRST AID: CALL A PHYSICIAN.
-SKIN: Wash exposed area with soap and water.
+First aid: Wash exposed area with soap and water.

-EYES: Wash eyes with plenty of water for at least 15 minutes, lifting lids occasionally.
+Eyes: Wash eyes with plenty of water for at least 15 minutes, lifting lids occasionally.
 Seek Medical Aid.

-INHALATION: Remove to fresh air.
+Inhalation: Remove to fresh air.
 If not breathing, give artificial respiration.
 If breathing is difficult, give oxygen.

-INGESTION: If swallowed, induce vomiting immediately after giving two glasses of water.
+Ingestion: If swallowed, induce vomiting immediately after giving two glasses of water.
 Never give anything by mouth to an unconscious person.